 Fred Sumi was born on 18 November 1974 in Geneva.
 He started playing electric bass at the age of 16.
 Fred loves the groove and has a warm and deep bass sound.
 In 1995, he studied at the EJMA (Ecole de Jazz et de Musique Actuelles, Lausanne).
 The same year, he took private bass lessons in Havana, Cuba.
-Since this stay, he has been passionate about Cuban music, especially about timba.
+Since this stay, he has been passionate about Cuban music, especially about the music style timba.

-Fred has played with many different bands in a wide variety of styles: soul-funk, jazz, salsa, African music.
-Particularly influenced by Cuban music, he has developed a bass style that combines timba with funk, jazz, soul and hip hop.
+Fred has played with many different bands in a wide variety of styles: soul-funk, jazz, son, salsa, African music.
+Fred specializes in playing the bass of Cuban music.
+He plays also the baby bass.

 Fred has performed on numerous stages in Switzerland and abroad: Batofar in Paris, Cargo Club in London, Cielo Club in New York, La Batuta in Chile, he opened for Faithless, Jamie Lidell and Gotan Project.
-He recently toured two times in Cuba with the band SUMO: Habanarte Festival (2016) and Cubadisco (2017).
-Fred has played bass in various bands including Thaïs Diarra (afro-soul), Professor Wouassa (afrobeat), Anabaena (jazz-ethno).
+He toured two times in Cuba with the band SUMO: Habanarte Festival (2016) and Cubadisco (2017).
+Fred has played bass in various bands including Thaïs Diarra (afro-soul), Professor Wouassa (afrobeat).
 He has recorded the bass on the albums of various artists including Elvett (electro-pop).
-Fred specializes in playing the bass of Cuban music.